Antonio Cortis: Recordings and assessment

-Cortis made a number of top-quality recordings of operatic arias and songs in 1925-1930, mainly for HMV but also for the Victor label.
+Cortis made a number of top-quality recordings of operatic arias and songs in 1925–1930, mainly for His Master's Voice but also for the Victor label.
 They consist of pieces by Gounod, Meyerbeer, Massenet, Donizetti, Verdi, Puccini, Giordano and Mascagni, and by Spanish composers such as Gaztambide, Vives and Serrano.
 (These recordings are now available on CD reissues, most notably those produced by the Pearl and Preiser companies.)

 For a public performer, Cortis possessed a comparatively reserved personality.
 This natural reticence may have prevented him from making the most of career opportunities when they presented themselves.
 Nevertheless, music critics consider his potent, dark-coloured voice to be one of the finest lyric-dramatic tenor instruments ever captured on disc.
 No mere 'belter', he sang with imagination and sound musicianship as well as thrilling tone.